All permits have been allotted for April 29, 2017. The permit page is closed and will be available again after 6:30 pm.

-The slab wall (location of B sharp C flat) will be closed to general permits on March 31, April 1, April 23 and June 10.
+The slab wall (location of B sharp C flat) will be closed to general permits on June 10.
 The area is being closed to general permits because of group use and to reduce the impact from to many users.

 Graining Fork Nature Preserve (GFNP) is an education, conservation, and recreation non-profit organization established to protect the natural, scenic and cultural resources of the area, and to encourage the public enjoyment of those resources.
 The GFNP was established to protect and preserve the natural environment.
 Public access is allowed but regulated by a permit system to protect the natural integrity of the preserve so that it may be enjoyed by those that follow.
 The area is monitored to help protect it and it’s mission.
 A separate permit is required for each person, each day they enter the preserve.

 1. To provide an appreciation of nature by providing opportunities for people to connect to the natural area through environmental,recreational and outdoor education opportunities.